awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_EC2.md

 + `links` \(Not valid for tasks using the Fargate launch type\)
 + `log_driver` \(Compose file version 1 only\)
 + `log_opt` \(Compose file version 1 only\)
-+ `logging` \(Compose file version 2 only\)
++ `logging` \(Compose file version 2 and 3\)
   + `driver`
   + `options`
 + `mem_limit` \(in bytes\)
+**Note**
+If you are using the Compose version 3 format, `mem_limit` should be specified in the `ecs-params.yml`\. file\.
+For more information, see [Using Amazon ECS Parameters](cmd-ecs-cli-compose.md#cmd-ecs-cli-compose-ecsparams)\.
 + `mem_reservation` \(in bytes\)
+**Note**
+If you are using the Compose version 3 format, `mem_reservation` should be specified in the `ecs-params.yml`\. file\.
+For more information, see [Using Amazon ECS Parameters](cmd-ecs-cli-compose.md#cmd-ecs-cli-compose-ecsparams)\.
 + `ports`
 + `privileged` \(Not valid for tasks using the Fargate launch type\)
 + `read_only`
 + `security_opt`
-+ `shm_size` \(Not valid for tasks using the Fargate launch type\)
++ `shm_size` \(Compose file version 1 and 2 only and not valid for tasks using the Fargate launch type\)
 + `tmpfs` \(Not valid for tasks using the Fargate launch type\)
 + `ulimits`
 + `user`
 + `volumes`
-+ `volumes_from`
++ `volumes_from` \(Compose file version 1 and 2 only\)
 + `working_dir`

 **Important**
 The `build` directive is not supported at this time\.

 For more information about Docker compose file syntax, see the [Compose file reference](https://docs.docker.com/compose/compose-file/#/compose-file-reference) in the Docker documentation\.

-Here is the compose file, which you can call `hello-world.yml`\.
+Here is the compose file, which you can call `docker-compose.yml`\.
 Each container has 100 CPU units and 500 MiB of memory\.
 The `wordpress` container exposes port 80 to the container instance for inbound traffic to the web server\.
 A logging configuration for the containers is also defined\.

+Example 1: Docker Compose version 2

 ```
 version: '2'